aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Backward compatibility/Backward_Compatibility_-_Deriv.rst

 :Type:	Selection
-:Range:	One of the settings listed below
+:Range:	The settings listed below
 :Default:	On